ARA

 Spot

-Steam coal
+Steam or thermal coal